Should You Be Efficient or Effective? (Yes, There’s a Huge Difference)

 We love being able to carry our phones with us and communicate from anywhere.
 We like being able to find information in a few clicks.
 In our workplace, technology has streamlined all of the mundane tasks that once had to be done by hand.

 HR software keeps track of hours worked, calculates deductions, and prints out employee checks.
-We can even depend upon word processing programs to correct our spelling and grammar errors in business writing.
+We can even depend upon word processing programs to correct our spelling and grammar errors.

 All of these tools contribute to workplace efficiency – how we get things done.
 Efficiency means that we can get more done faster, and it’s called “working smarter”.